Lightstreamer/helm-charts/DEPLOYMENT.md

 ]
 ```

-The following example shows how to customize the RMI Connector through the [`management.jmx.rmiConnector.port`](README.md#managementjmxrmiconnectorport) settings:
+The following example shows how to customize the RMI Connector listening port through the [`management.jmx.rmiConnector.port`](README.md#managementjmxrmiconnectorport) setting:

 ```yaml
 management: